osrf/gazebo_tutorials/contain_plugin/tutorial_7.md

     <!-- plugin parameters go here ... -->
 ```

-# Topics in Gazebo 7, 8, and 9+
+# Topics in Gazebo-classic 7, 8, and 9+
 This plugin uses two topics: `contain` and `enable`.
 In gazebo 7 these topics are gazebo topics using the message type `gazebo.msgs.Int`.
 A value of `1` is considered `true` and a value of `0` is `false`.
-Gazebo 8 has these gazebo topics, and adds duplicates using ignition transport.
+Gazebo-classic 8 has these gazebo topics, and adds duplicates using ignition transport.
 The ignition transport topics use a message of type `ignition.msgs.Boolean`.
 In gazebo 9 and beyond the gazebo topics are removed; only the ignition transport topics are available.